 Ask for help from others

-Sticking together can also make working out more fun and interesting, which will keep you engaged.
-Sometimes when working out with friends, it feels more like a social outing.
-You might not even realize you are working out!
-Whether you’d like to take walks outside or do a workout routine, having someone will you can help you to be more successful.
-You can both encourage each other to work out.
-You don’t always have to have a buddy to work out, but having one some days might help you to stay on track to meeting your goals.
+Whether you’d like to take walks outside or do a workout routine, having someone with you can help you to be more successful.
+You can encourage each other to work out.
+You don’t always have to have a buddy to work out with, but having one for a few days might help you stay on track to meet your goals.

 Have someone hold you accountable